projectcontour/contour/site/_guides/external-authorization.md

 ## Caveats

-There are a small number of caveats to consider when deploying external
+There are a few caveats to consider when deploying external
 authorization:

 1. Only one external authorization server can be configured on a virtual host